 BCFIRB cannot accept multi-party complaints (one Notice of Complaint submitted by several people).
 Each person must submit a separate Notice of Complaint.

 For example, see the BCFIRB decision Miller v Panoramic Farms - Multi-Party Ruling Preliminary Decision (PDF; January 8, 2009).

-The complaint process is governed by BCFIRB’s Practices and Procedures for Complaints (PDF).
+The complaint process is governed by BCFIRB’s Rules of Practice and Procedure for Complaints under the FPPA (PDF).